Patient-Centered Care for Children and Youth

 - Work with patients to set personal health goals and monitor and follow up with patients to keep them on track towards their health goals

-- Connect patients to outside resources, such as their local rec center or the Healthy Living program to help them begin making healthy lifestyle changes
+- Connect patients to outside resources to help them begin making healthy lifestyle changes

-For more information about health education services, please contact Health Educator Emily Human at email@example.com.
+For more information about health education services, please contact Emily Human, Health Education Manager.